 Lastly, consider in your cost calculation the future of your fund.
 Most system switches are at the very least disruptive to your fund, and if you find that your current system isn’t built to grow with you, you may be looking at a future filled with upgrades.
 All that work costs time, and, in the end, money.
 By choosing a system that’s flexible and scalable, you will be saving yourself money in the long-run.

 To find an Eze solution that works for you, click here.
-To learn more about what’s happening at Eze, subscribe to the blog using the form on the right.
+To learn more about what’s happening at SS&C Eze, subscribe to our blog.